Chainflow/solana-mission-control/INSTRUCTIONS.md

 **1) Installation script**

-  - It clones and sets up the monitoring tool as a system service.
+  - The script clones and sets up the monitoring tool as a system service.
   - Please export the following env variables first as they will be used to initialize the `config.toml` file for the tool.
   ```sh
   cd $HOME